 FRAMED derives its name from the frame of an artwork, yet for us it likewise signals a neutral spatial framework ready to accommodate a host of artistic expressions.

 In choosing the artists and exhibits for each event – often made specifically for FRAMED and presented for the first time – we aim at a cross-pollination of the visual and auditory, both among the works featured and how they are experienced by the audience.

 The engagement of audiences with the performance gives way to something elusive and hard to pin-down: In the space between performer, premises, visual art and those attending, there is a special experience that is time-specific yet memorable – something akin to inspiration, in that it encourages further creativity and openness to others.

-While presented in English, past events in the FRAMED series have featured a wealth of languages, among them Hebrew, German, Arabic, Spanish, Japanese and Dutch.
+While the events are presented in English, they feature a wealth of languages, among them Hebrew, German, Arabic, Spanish, Japanese and Dutch.
 A multi-lingual discourse is at the core of our project, as we’d like to reach out to myriad cultures – in the sense of spoken languages but no less as pertains musical expression and artistic practices.
-Rather than an obstacle, we see diversity is a pathway to greater contact and communication.
+Rather than an obstacle, we see diversity as a pathway to greater contact and communication.

 Yael Nachshon Levin, 38, born in Israel and lives in Berlin since 2016.
 Yael graduated from the New School University of Music – Jazz Vocal Program in NYC.

 Yael is a singer, composer, music teacher, journalist (Berliner Zeitung) and producer.
 Yael is the initiator, manager and musical curator of FRAMED.